Alden Šuvalija

-Alden Šuvalija (born 3 March 2002) is a Bosnian professional footballer who currently plays for FC ViOn Zlaté Moravce as a centre-back, on loan from 1.
-FC Slovácko.
+Alden Šuvalija (born 3 March 2002) is a Bosnian professional footballer who currently plays for Michalovce as a centre-back.

 Club career

 FC ViOn Zlaté Moravce

 Šuvalija joined Slovak side during summer 2022 on a season-loan, from Czech club 1.
 FC Slovácko.
 He made his professional Fortuna Liga debut for ViOn Zlaté Moravce against DAC Dunajská Streda on 31 July 2022.